 No Matter How

-Typical of the author, the novel has an intricate structure and follows two parallel narrative voices with chapters alternating between the voice of 17-year-old Lili and that of university student Alja.
+The novel follows two parallel narrative strands with chapters alternating between the voice of 17-year-old Lili and that of university student Alja.
 While Lili, a high school student from an underprivileged background, and her older boyfriend Mars deal with an unplanned pregnancy, 20-year-old Alja has just returned from a summer backpacking in Ireland and is now trying to bridge the distance between her and David, whom she fell in love with in Ireland.
 Both Lili and Alja soon realise that the world around them is much bigger and much more complex than their love woes, and while the first half of the novel deals with the girls' personal problems, the second half takes on a certain social urgency.

 Longlisted for the Kresnik Award for best novel of the year 2015